4 Key Differences between the Japanese & Chinese Languages

-The Japanese language is very different.
-Some words have specific intonation patterns, but different tones do not generally change the meaning of syllables.
-This makes pronunciation much easier and decreases the risk of misunderstanding.
-While Japanese does not have tones, it does have a system called keigo incorporated into its grammatical structure.
+While Japanese does not have tones, it does have an honorific system called keigo incorporated into its grammatical structure.
 Keigo has to do with the level of politeness one must use when speaking with others.
 This speaking system is based on the societal hierarchy in Japanese culture.
-Japanese verbs have many different forms, such as polite, humble, and honorific.
-The proper form will differ when you’re speaking with a friend, a colleague, a professional superior, or a client.
-Pronouns like “I” and “you” will also vary, depending on how polite or humble the speaker wants to seem.
+Due to this concept, Japanese is known as an honorific language.

-Dialects in Chinese and Japanese Languages
+Dialects in Chinese & Japanese Languages

 Chinese and Japanese Writing Systems

-There are over 50,000 hanzi characters, but in Chinese, most of them have only one pronunciation.
-With that being said, most educated readers will learn fewer than 10,000 characters.
-The average adult only uses about 3,000 hanzi for everyday reading, such as perusing a newspaper.
+There are over 50,000 hanzi characters, but in Chinese, most have only one pronunciation.
+That said, most educated readers will learn fewer than 10,000 characters.
+This is all you need to know for most English to Chinese language translations.
+In fact, the average adult only uses about 3,000 hanzi for everyday reading, such as perusing a newspaper.

-In contrast, there are actually three Japanese writing systems: kanji, katakana, and hiragana.
-Kanji are based on traditional hanzi.
-They have meanings, and the meaning of a kanji is often the same as or similar to the Chinese meaning.
-Unlike hanzi, however, most kanji have multiple pronunciations.
-Kanji’s pronunciation depends on a few factors.
-For example, the pronunciation might differ when it is used as a verb versus as a noun.
+In contrast, there are three Japanese writing systems: kanji, katakana, and hiragana.
+Kanji is based on traditional hanzi, and the meaning of kanji characters is often the same as or similar to the Chinese meaning.
+Yet unlike hanzi, most kanji characters have multiple pronunciations.
+Kanji’s pronunciation depends on a few factors, such as whether words are used as a verb or as a noun.